sparna-git/Sparnatural/docs/sparnatural-form/form-configuration.md

 ```

 - `variables` : the `variables` section of the form specification can contain only the single key `onscreen`.
 - `onscreen` : the `onscreen` key is an array that contains a list of string value corresponding to the variables that should be retained when displaying the query result on screen, as opposed to making an export of the query result.
-Any variables in the SELECT clause of the query that is not in this list will be filtered out, along with the corresponding search criteria in the WHERE clause, if this criteria was not filled in by the user
+Any variables in the SELECT clause of the query that is not in this list will be filtered out, along with the corresponding search criteria in the WHERE clause, if this criteria was not filled in by the user.

+If left unspecified, all variables selected in the query will be returned as normal, and the "export" option will not be available.